Who Can Apply for a Travel Grant?

 The Boehringer Ingelheim Fonds awards travel grants to European citizens working in Europe and overseas, and to non-European citizens who perform their MD, PhD or postdoctoral project in Europe, or will use the travel grant to work in Europe.
 Applicants must pursue an experimental project in basic biomedical research and belong to one of the following groups of junior scientists:

-- PhD students or medical students pursuing an experimental doctoral thesis who are not older than 30 years of age;
+- PhD students or medical students pursuing an experimental doctoral thesis;

-- postdocs who are pursuing a particular research project who are not older than 32 years of age;
+- postdocs who are pursuing a particular research project;

 - graduates from abroad who have applied for a PhD project, but who have not yet worked with their potential PhD supervisor.